DaveO-Home/jin/README.md

 1. add to src/modules-info.java
 1. cd to the Jin `bin` directory
 1. Linux; export WD=".", Windows; set WD="."
 1. execute J9Mod to compile src/modules-info.java and rebuild the jin9.jar file.
+The jar build uses an extract of jin9.jar at classes/jar.
-Don't forget to `unset WD` when finished.
+1. Don't forget to `unset WD` when finished.

     __Important__; On windows the jar is generated as newjin9.jar in the `lib\jin\` directory.
 Remove the old jin9.jar and rename newjin9.jar to jin9.jar.
 Windows puts a lock on the jin9.jar file that is being used by J9Mod.